 Between 1775-1810 some 200,000 to 300,000 pioneers trekked through the Cumberland Gap in the Appalachian mountains into Kentucky & Tennessee.
 Some stopped along the way and from the 1830s the country region was settled and their music thrived and can be post rationalised as two sub genres -

-'old-time' music; popular from around 1900 which was a blend of the old
+'old-time' music; popular from around 1900 became a blend of the old

 with the slave music & in this way the 'country' music tradition had